Date: Saturday 27th October 2018.

 Click here to buy tickets

-For the first time, the National Secular Society are holding a conference focusing on the role of secularism within healthcare.
-Featuring talks by academics and experts in the fields of medicine, law and ethics the Healthcare & Secularism conference will give participants the opportunity to discuss the most pressing secular medical issues today, including conscientious objection, ritual circumcision, pastoral care and assisted dying.
+For the first time, the National Secular Society is holding a conference focusing on the role of secularism within healthcare.
+Featuring talks by academics and experts in the fields of medicine, law and ethics the Healthcare & Secularism conference will give participants the opportunity to discuss the most pressing secular medical issues today, including conscientious objection, ritual circumcision, and assisted dying.

 This is a rare opportunity for doctors, healthcare professionals, researchers, campaigners and others interested in medical ethics to meet, network and further the discussion about how we can protect the human rights of patients of all faiths and none.